awsdocs/amazon-ecs-developer-guide/doc_source/task-metadata-endpoint-v3.md

 # Task Metadata Endpoint version 3<a name="task-metadata-endpoint-v3"></a>

+**Important**
+If you are using Amazon ECS tasks hosted on AWS Fargate, see [Task metadata endpoint version 3](https://docs.aws.amazon.com/AmazonECS/latest/userguide/task-metadata-endpoint-v3-fargate.html) in the *Amazon Elastic Container Service User Guide for AWS Fargate*\.

 Beginning with version 1\.21\.0 of the Amazon ECS container agent, the agent injects an environment variable called `ECS_CONTAINER_METADATA_URI` into each container in a task\.
 When you query the task metadata version 3 endpoint, various task metadata and [Docker stats](https://docs.docker.com/engine/api/v1.30/#operation/ContainerStats) are available to tasks\.
 For tasks that use the `bridge` network mode, network metrics are available when querying the `/stats` endpoints\.

 ## Enabling Task Metadata<a name="task-metadata-endpoint-v3-enable"></a>